quotient-im/Quaternion/README.md

 while logging categories for libQuotient always start with `quotient`.

-You can use `*` (asterisk) as a wildcard for any part between two dots, and semicolon is used for a separator.
+You can use `*` (asterisk) as a wildcard for any part between two dots, and a semicolon is used for a separator.
 Latter statements override former ones, so if you want to switch on all debug logs except `timeline.qml` you can set
 ```shell script
 QT_LOGGING_RULES="quaternion.*.debug=true;quaternion.timeline.qml.debug=false"